Co-Leader: Matthew D. Ringel, MD

 The Ohio Colon Cancer Prevention Initiative (OCCPI), a statewide OSUCCC – James effort that includes __ Ohio hospitals to screen all colorectal cancer patients and their biological relatives for Lynch syndrome (LS), an inherited genetic condition that predisposes to colorectal, endometrial, ovarian and other cancers.
 LS affects an estimated one of every 370 people in the United States.

 Earlier research led by OSUCCC – James researchers determined that an estimated 1 in 35 colorectal cancer patients in Ohio, and 1 in 40 endometrial cancer patients, have Lynch syndrome (LS), an inherited genetic condition that predisposes to colorectal, endometrial, ovarian and other cancers.
 They further showed that:

 - Three additional family members of each affected person have LS

 - With about 6,300 colon cancer cases/year in Ohio, about 720 individuals with LS could be identified statewide

 - Targeted clinical surveillance can reduce the cancer risk of these family members by 60 percent through increased surveillance.

-The OCCPI is led by Heather Hampel, MS, CGC (MBCG); Albert de la Chapelle, MD, PhD (MBCG); Electra Paskett, PhD (CC); Peter Shields, MD (CC); Richard Goldberg, MD (TT).
+The OCCPI is led by Heather Hampel, MS, LGC (MBCG); Albert de la Chapelle, MD, PhD (MBCG); Electra Paskett, PhD (CC); Peter Shields, MD (CC).